AnnaRoos/hiit-timer/README.md

 **A HYPER ISLAND school project**

-Program: Front end development
+Program: Frontend developer

 Course: The first app

-Task: The task was to build a timer app using React.
+Task: To build a timer app using React.
 I choose to make a HIIT Timer (hi-intensity interval training) where you can set your own training time and break time and number of rounds.

 **The timer logic**